 The “happiest place on earth” meets a peaceful escape to nature at the Fort Wilderness Resort & Campground.
 Situated just under five miles from the Disney World theme park, this campground blends the natural beauty of central Florida with a little Disney magic.
-While you won’t find seclusion or backcountry adventure—this is still Disney we’re talking about—you will find a comfortable blend of park-like amenities and camping.
+While you won’t find seclusion or backcountry adventure—this is still Disney we’re talking about—you will find a comfortable blend of park-like amenities and camping in Florida’s biggest attraction.
 With bus and boat transportation to take you from your tent or RV straight to the Magic Kingdom, you and your family can embrace the fun of the theme park and the tranquility of camping, all in one trip.

 Disney Meets Camping at Fort Wilderness Resort and Campground